marcglasberg/kissforreact.org/react/basics/provide-the-store.md

 # Provide the store

-To provide the store [you just created](./store-and-state) to all your app, import the `StoreProvider` component from `kiss-state-react` and wrap your app with it.
+To provide the store [you just created](./store-and-state) to all your app, import the `StoreProvider` component from `kiss-for-react` and wrap your app with it.

 Note your code should have a **single** store provider, at the top of your component tree.